 Prepare a list of organizations to target: This will be an ongoing task as opposed to a one-time event.
 Organizations will have different needs at different times.
 A company without openings today may find itself with several openings next month.
 Your job is to develop lists of possibilities, make contact in-person, (as opposed to simply forwarding a resume), maintain periodic contact with those companies, and be informed of new possibilities.
-Find out more about researching organizations in our graduate student job search resources.
+Find out more about researching organizations on our Investigate Careers in Industry page.

 Practice your interview skills: Discussing your research and experience in ways that make sense to a layperson and addressing a job opening’s needs can be challenging.
 Take advantage of the Career Centre’s interview tip-sheets, workshops, and mock interview sessions and practice marketing your skills and experience in advance of your face-to-face encounters with employers.